Community archaeology: Public participation

 Archaeology (including historic buildings, landscapes and monuments, as well as ‘traditional’ archaeology) is about people and the discovery of the past.
 As a subject, archaeology in the United Kingdom has been increasingly brought into the public eye in recent years.
 The most common form of community archaeology in the United Kingdom has come from the grass roots level.
 Local groups are smaller than the large, county societies, and operate in their own area and at their own pace.
 The work produced is often of a high standard, reflecting the amount of time and effort local people are willing to put into local projects they themselves initiated.
 Increasingly, over the last two decades, public participation has been pushed aside by developer-led, commercial archaeology, with the bulk of work going to contracting units.
 The reasons behind this relate to the professionalization of the discipline and the implementation of PPG16, as discussed by Faulkner who proposed a return to community-led archaeology in his article entitled "Archaeology from below".

 A recent investigation carried out by the Council for British Archaeology identified the main perceived barriers to public participation, gave examples of good practice in encouraging public participation, and made several recommendations for future improvements.
 Its first recommendation was the establishment of full-time Community Archaeologist posts across the country, as it states, "such dedicated posts represent a very effective way of stimulating and guiding public participation at a local level."

 One of the longest running and most successful community archaeology projects is based in Leicestershire.
 Leicestershire County Council (which incorporates the museum service) established the project in 1976 and today they have 400 members within 20 local groups across the county.
 Peter Liddle (Keeper of Archaeology) is the Community Archaeologist and was probably the first to use the term ‘community archaeology’ as the title for his fieldworker's handbook.

+In addition to the general benefit from volunteering, community archaeology and heritage volunteering also help to bring particular wellbeing benefits.